umulmrum/symfony-cert/README.md

 Anonymous functions and closures
 --------------------------------

-- anonymous function: Function without a name, used inline as callback.
+- Anonymous function: Function without a name, used inline as callback.
-- closure: Function assigned to a variable, can be executed by accessing the variable and adding brackets + arguments.
+- Closure: Function assigned to a variable, can be executed by accessing the variable and adding brackets + arguments.

 https://en.wikipedia.org/wiki/Closure_(computer_programming)